Introduction

 B. Primary Hearing

-1. Primary hearings are to be held by the faculty member.
+Primary hearings are to be held by the faculty member.

 4. Procedure

-3. After hearing the student, the faculty member may either dismiss the charge or, if there is clear and convincing evidence that the student has violated this Code, find the student guilty. ("Clear and convincing" as a standard of proof refers to a quantum of evidence beyond a mere preponderance but below that characterized "beyond a reasonable doubt" and such that it will produce in the mind of the trier of fact a firm belief as to the facts sought to be established.)
-If the student is found guilty, the faculty member may impose a suitable grade penalty, including failure in the course.
+3. After hearing the student, the faculty member may either dismiss the charge or, if there is clear and convincing evidence that the student has violated this Code, find the student guilty. (“Clear and convincing” as a standard of proof refers to a quantum of evidence beyond a mere preponderance but below that characterized as “beyond a reasonable doubt” and such that it will produce in the mind of the trier of fact a firm belief as to the facts sought to be established.)
+If the student is found guilty, the faculty member may impose any suitable grade punishment including failure in the course.